anhnguyendepocen/quant-geo/01-Lesson.md

 "**The goal is to provide analytical tools that will last students a lifetime.**''---Edward Tufte

-After this lesson you will know (1) what this class is about, (2) how you will be graded, (3) how to install R and RStudio on your laptop, and (4) how to make a graph.
+After this lesson you will (1) know what this class is about, (2) know how you will be graded, (3) know how to install R and RStudio on your laptop, and (4) know how to make a scatter plot.

 ## Syllabus